Indicators Lifecycle Management

 Data source provided the dates

-If a data source provides valid_from and valid_until dates when creating an indicator on the platform, these dates are used without modification.
-But, if the creation is performed from the UI and the indicator is elligible to be manages by a decay rule, the platform will change this valid_until with the one calculated by the Decay rule.
+If a data source provides valid_from and valid_until dates and he indicator is elligible to be managed by a decay rule, the platform will change this valid_until with the one calculated by the Decay rule.

 Fallback rules for unspecified dates